Aren’t everyone in agreement that men and women should be equal?

 Legal rights should be identical.
 As for softer social privileges, in this realm humans are first and foremost a biological species with innate tendencies, that since the dawn of humankind have created a balance between two sets of complementary privileges – men’s privileges and women’s privileges (alongside two sets of obligations, men’s and women’s).

-Around the 1990s, at a point when feminism was not needed for formal equality (thanks to humanism, of both sexes, that starting in the 19th century gradually and painfully created legal equality of all, women included), feminists found it harder and harder to continue to find ways to justify feminism to women (why feminism should exist when democratic humanism provides and maintains equality).
-Feminism therefore moved at that point from the two domains humanism was centered on, of: 1) law, 2) work (in both of which humanism is the one who created equality, not feminism), and intruded into a third domain: sexuality and the intimate relations between the sexes.
+Around the 1990s, at a point when in the West and in westernized countries feminism was not needed for formal equality (thanks to humanism, of both sexes, that starting in the 19th century gradually and painfully created legal equality of all, women included), feminists found it harder and harder to continue to find ways to justify feminism to women (why feminism should exist when democratic humanism provides and maintains equality).
+Feminism therefore moved at that point from the two domains humanism was centered on, the first being the law and the second being work (in both of which humanism was the political perspective that created equality, not feminism), and intruded into a third domain: sexuality and the intimate relations between the sexes.

-But without understanding it, by that, feminists left the realm of socially-determined man-made rules (law, work) and entered a realm determined primarily by human biology and imprinted human genetics – those blueprints because of which the offspring of a human resembles a human and not a dog or a cat – human genetics.
-And in this realm what prevails and has always prevailed is that nature-born system of EQUIVALENCES, of different privileges to two sexes, privileges that complement each other.
+But without understanding it, by that, feminists left the realm of socially-determined, man-made rules (law, work), and entered a realm determined primarily by human biology through imprinted genetics – those blueprints because of which the offspring of a human resembles a human and not a dog or a cat, of human genetics.
+And in this realm what prevails and has always prevailed is that nature-born system of equivalences, of different privileges to two sexes, privileges that complement each other.

-For example, female sexuality innately seeks male resources because of a drive that evolved in evolution to secure offspring survival, and is attracted to a male presenting resources, that is, a gift or today inviting to dinner, and male sexuality had the complementary drive to present gifts and receive satisfaction from it, so we have a female privilege for resources that were created by a male, while the male sexuality innately seeks caring and tendering behaviors in women for the same reason coming from evolution to secure offspring survival (a nurturing mother), which then creates a soft male privilege of enjoying “residual caring and tendering” – like getting dinner, and again women have the complementary drive and receive satisfaction from feeding a man just like a man feels satisfaction from inviting a woman to dinner.
+For example, female sexuality innately seeks male resources because of a drive that evolved in evolution to secure offspring survival, and is attracted to a male presenting resources, that is, a gift or today inviting to dinner, and male sexuality had the complementary drive to present gifts and receive satisfaction from it, so we have a female privilege for resources that were created by a male.
+While the male sexuality is innately attracted to caring and tendering behaviors in women for the same reason coming from evolution – securing offspring survival (a nurturing mother) – which then creates a soft male privilege of enjoying “residual caring and tendering” – like getting dinner, and again women have the complementary drive and receive satisfaction from feeding a man, just like a man feels satisfaction from inviting a woman to dinner.

 Feminists never allowed men and women to have an open discussion about whether as human beings, they want to extend formal equality from the domain of humanism (law and work) into the domain of their intimate, biology-driven, imprinted relations – of a two-sexes sexuality and mating.
-Feminists themselves never really had an internal discussion about applying their “men and woman are identical” that works for law and work (in work, as equal opportunity), to sexuality, to arrive at their new formula of “men and women are identical in sexuality and couplehood like for law and work”.
-They were driven into this third domain, when they attempted to continue finding ways to convince women that feminists are needed in a world shaped by humanism that already provides equality.
-The move into the third domain was done in feminism in a survival instinct (in 2016 , a poll from the UK reports that merely 7% of people identify as feminists, feminism was becoming extinct).
+The feminists themselves never really had an internal discussion about applying their “men and woman are identical”, that works for law and work (in work, as equal opportunity, as opposed to enforced identical proportions in each domain separately), to sexuality, before arriving at their new formula of, “in sexuality and couplehood men and women are identical, just as for law and work”.
+They were driven into this third domain, when attempting to continue finding ways to convince women that feminists are needed in a world shaped by humanism that already provides equality.
+The move into the third domain was done in feminism in a survival instinct (in 2016, a poll from the UK reports that merely 7% of people identify as feminists – feminism was becoming obsolete).

-I do believe that almost all men and women, including most women and girls identifying today as feminists on social media, do not want to extend a feminist “sexes are identical” from law and work (socially-determined, man-made) to the third domain feminism was drawn into – sexuality and the intimate relations, but to keep their innate, imprinted, sexuality and the system nature created there, of two sets of complementary privileges, one set per each sex.
+I do believe that almost all men and women, including most women and girls identifying today on social media as feminists, do not want to extend a feminist “sexes are identical” from law and work (socially-determined, man-made) to the third domain feminism was drawn into – sexuality and the intimate relations, but to keep their innate, imprinted sexuality and the system nature and biology created there, of two sets of complementary privileges, one set for each sex.
 I think that in this third realm, almost everyone likes the notion of very slight modifications there, that mostly carry a symbolic meaning of “a gesture” more than anything resembling “sexes are identical” – okay, so the guy cooks dinner once every two years, okay, so the girl takes the car to the garage once in a decade.

 Great post!
 It’s interesting to consider the balance of complementary privileges between men and women in the realm of innate human biology and genetics.
 I agree that extending the concept of “equality of rights” to the realm of intimate relationships and sexuality may not be applicable or even desirable.
 I have a question, though: how do you suggest we move forward in promoting gender equality in areas where it is still lacking, while also respecting and acknowledging the innate differences between men and women in the realm of sexuality?